JamesCoding888/JavaOCP20221017/README.md

 > ExceptionWithTermination01.java
 - Description:  The try-catch and finally statement for exception handling, the block code of "finally" MUST be executed eventually the code block of catch statement does NOT handle any exception/error. <br>
-Of this lesson, we are going to demonstrate a function of "return" and "System.exit(0)". <br>
+Of this lesson, we are going to demonstrate a function of "return" and "System.exit(0)" with application of try-catch and finally statement.<br>

 > ExceptionWithTermination02.java
 - Description:  Application of System.exit(0) in try-catch and finally statement.
 Also, this session is involved the API of java.nio (BufferedReader and FileReader - more detail of java.nio in the following lecture)